wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-2.&emsp;Everyone makes an ego or a self for one’s-self, which is subject to enormous variation because of ego’s instability.
+2. Everyone makes an ego or a self for one’s-self, which is subject to enormous variation because of ego’s instability.
 <sup>2</sup>Everyone also makes an ego for everyone else everyone perceives; others’ ego is equally variable.
 <sup>3</sup>One’s-ego’s-and-others’-ego’s interaction is a process that alters one’s-ego-and-others’-ego, because one’s-ego-and-others’-ego were not made by or with the Unalterable.
 <sup>4</sup>It is important to realise that egos being altered by interacting with each other, can and does occur as readily when the interaction takes place in the mind as when the interaction involves physical proximity.